 All FFELP and Direct Loans (Stafford, PLUS and GradPLUS) require repayment.
-To view information on Repayment Terms and Plans visit http://studentaid.ed.gov/repay-loans.
+To view information on Repayment Terms and Plans visit studentaid.gov/h/manage-loans.
 Failure to repay your loan will result in a default status.
 Default is failure to repay a loan according to the terms agreed upon when you signed your promissory note.
 The consequences of default can be severe.
 If you are having trouble making your monthly payments, take the initiative to contact your lender as you might be eligible for an alternative repayment plan, deferment or forbearance.
 You may also contact the Direct Loan Servicing Center for assistance at 1-800-848-0979.

 Remember, you are responsible for notifying your lender and/or servicer when you graduate, leave school or move.
-If you are not sure who your lender or servicer is, view your loan history online at the National Student Loan Data System http://www.nslds.ed.gov.
+If you are not sure who your lender or servicer is, view your loan history online at the National Student Loan Data System studentaid.gov.
 To access your information on this site you will need your FSA ID.